SurajSwarnkar1001/kinderDrawing/README.md

 ## 🚀 Installation & Setup

-Follow these steps to set up KinderMate on your local machine:
+Follow these steps to set up kinderDrawing on your local machine:

 ### 1️⃣ Clone the Repository